marcaube/isp-bandwidth-checker/README.md

-# videotron-bandwidth
+# ISP bandwidth checker

-Check how much of your Videotron internet bandwidth you've used up.
+Check how much of your internet bandwidth you've used up.

 **Quick prototype, not an example of desirable code.**